State of the Lehigh Valley 2019-2020: Community Trends at a Glance – Community Resilience

 The report and event will feature both social science and humanities research, but the entire report will be framed through the perspective of community resilience as a means of helping us process and interpret this unique time.

-Several topics, such as distance learning and inequality speak to the diversity that has developed in the Valley over the last 50 years.
+Several topics, such as food access and inequality speak to the diversity that has developed in the Valley over the last 50 years.
 Addressing various public health implications with the emerging public health collaborative will shine a light on the expanding health care industry in the Valley.
 Addressing the repercussions of this major public health crisis also hearkens back to one of the last major social disruptions in our region: the closing of Bethlehem Steel and the shift from being a manufacturing hub.
 Finally, the nature of community resilience itself speaks very specifically to the Lehigh Valley as a distinct place, whose unique attributes contribute to its ability to rebound from a major upheaval to our professional and personal lives.

 The Lehigh Valley Research Consortium is sponsored in part by the Lehigh Valley Engaged Humanities Consortium, with generous support provided by a grant to Lafayette College from the Andrew W. Mellon Foundation.